 Farmers in the Democratic Republic of Congo (DRC) who have experienced reduced crop yields from the negative effects of climate change resort to clearing forested areas to expand production, in turn accelerating global warming as sequestered carbon is disrupted.

-Congolese farmers in Yangambi faced with the effects of climate change, not only experience reduced production capacity, but observe increased invasive pests on their crops and the emergence of new weed species, according to a new study produced by a team of scientists at the Center for International Forestry Research (CIFOR) and World Agroforestry (ICRAF).
+Congolese farmers in Yangambi faced with the effects of climate change, not only experience reduced production capacity, but observe increased invasive pests on their crops and the emergence of new weed species, according to a new study.

-“In the case of yield reduction, most farmers are not using adaptation friendly, resilient techniques,” Sonwa said.
+“In the case of yield reduction, most farmers are not using adaptation friendly, resilient techniques,” said Sonwa, who worked alongside Lisette Mangaza who is with DRC’s University of Goma.
 “Although some use effective crop rotations, fallow practice, or replant the same type of seed, others open up new fields, posing an additional risk to the forest by accelerating the climate change process through deforestation.”

 Farmers in the region with limited adaptation capacities who rely on rain-fed agriculture are particularly at risk.